jasoneveleth/hdcms-c/README.md

 # Increasing performance

-* store floats in files as hex (make a converter)
+* store floats in files as hex (make a converter from ascii to bin)
 * don't use a temp matrix in `bin_stat_1D`, rather, recode the standard deviation and mean from scratch on an array of vectors, or make the `spec_vec` function take in an answer array and fill that out rather than allocating separate one
 * align malloc and realloc of large arrays -- probably doesn't matter
 * cache a 9000 `vec_arange` and reuse it, or make one even bigger and just make the lenght of the vector stop before the end

-Possibly try binning and taking the max rather than the most recent measurement in `spec_vec`.

-only calculate half the table and write to both addresses at the same time

 ## Flame graphs